The Mountains of West Texas

 December 2023

-Date: December 31, 1999 • Elevation: 7,192 feet • Prominence: 2,982 feet • Distance: 8 miles • Time: 4 hours • Gain: 2,490 feet • Conditions: Cloudy at first, then clearing
+Date: (1) December 31, 1999; (2) December 27, 2024 • Elevation: 7,192 feet • Prominence: 2,982 feet • Distance: 7.8 miles • Time: 4 hours • Gain: 2,490 feet • Conditions: Cloudy at first, then clearing

-I was heading to Big Bend National Park, a place I had always wanted to visit.
+First visit, 12/31/99: I was heading to Big Bend National Park, a place I had always wanted to visit.
 This was also to celebrate the momentous change when 1999 turned into 2000.
 I did not want to stay home or go to a street party.
 Instead, I would find somewhere in West Texas to celebrate the rollover, plus hike a couple peaks while at it.

 Big Bend is almost 800 miles from Phoenix, so I broke the drive into two segments, staying the night in El Paso, roughly half way.
 I arrived on the 30th and stayed in the suburb of Anthony, planning to hike North Franklin Mountain the next day.
-The Franklin Mountains cleave El Paso into two halves, the main city being on the west and south sides, and big Fort Bliss, where I lived as a baby, on the east side.

 Today, the last day ever for the one-thousands, started cloudy and cool, but the clouds were thin mid-level clouds, not big stormy clouds.
 I could see daylight off to the west and hoped the clouds would scoot by as the day progressed.
 From my hotel, I drove 10 miles to the trailhead of the Franklin Mountains Preserve on the west side of the range, off the Texas Mountains Scenic Road (Loop 375).
-I paid a small fee, parked, and got myself ready for the hike.
+I paid a fee, parked, and got myself ready for the hike.

 The hike itself follows old roads all the way to the summit.
 On the west side, the roads cut up across the headwall of a side canyon, switchback a few times, then come to the main range crest, roughly two miles from the trailhead and about halfway up in elevation.
 As I crested the crest, I heard what sounded like gunshots, but were in fact two bull deer locking antlers and having a tangle.
 I watched from a respectful distance.
 This went on for a minute or so and was quite exciting.